julienvollering/DSMdepth/ms/ms.md

 Broadly, we aimed for a sample that was representative of the predictor space defined by the most important predictors of peat depth [@wadouxSamplingDesignOptimization2019; @maComparisonConditionedLatin2020].
 A sample that preserves the properties of the multivariate distribution of predictor and outcome variables is most likely to maintain any complex, non-linear relationships that exist in the population while avoiding spurious ones [@brusSamplingDigitalSoil2019].
 We chose for our sampling and modelling a spatial resolution of 10 m.
-We considered this a reasonable compromise between DTM resolution (1 m) and small mires on the one hand, and airborne radiometric resolution (50 m) on the other.
+We considered this a reasonable compromise between DTM resolution (1 m) and small peatlands on the one hand, and airborne radiometric resolution (50 m) on the other.
 The point measurements of peat depth described below were ultimately aggregated to 10 m resolution by taking the mean of point values within each cell, inversely weighted by their distances to the cell center.

 ### Skrimfjella

 We measured peat depth in selected locations (10 m raster cells) at Skrimfjella.
-The locations were chosen only from areas delineated as mire in the AR5 national land capability dataset.
+The locations were chosen only from areas delineated as mire in the AR5 dataset.
-Within this mire area, we stratified our sample across values of elevation, slope, and potassium ground concentration [from processed airborne gamma ray spectrometry, @baranwalHelicopterborneMagneticElectromagnetic2013].
+Within these AR5 mires, we stratified our sample across values of elevation, slope, and potassium ground concentration [from processed airborne gamma ray spectrometry, @baranwalHelicopterborneMagneticElectromagnetic2013].
 Specifically, we used the *eSample* function in the *iSDM* R package (v.1.0) to chose an environmentally systematic sample.
 This function defines the environmental space as a two-dimensional convex hull around the ordinated data, then creates a regular grid across that space, and lastly finds for each grid cell the datum that is nearest [@hattabUnifiedFrameworkModel2017].
 Elevation was extracted from the 10 m national DTM, slope calculated in degrees, and potassium ground concentration downscaled with bilinear resampling.
 We set a target sample size of 100, excluded the top and bottom percentile from the convex hull, and with these parameters *eSample* returned 105 raster cells.

 In addition to the peat depth locations, we had another arm of our sampling design for measuring peatland occurrence, as a binary variable.
-We wanted to measure peatland occurrence outside of mapped mire areas because the AR5 dataset is known to underestimate peatland coverage [especially in forests, @brynLandCoverNorway2018], and because airborne radiometrics may help identify unmapped peatland [@gatisMappingUplandPeat2019; @olearyDigitalSoilMapping2022].
+We wanted to measure peatland occurrence outside of AR5 mires because the AR5 dataset is known to underestimate peatland coverage [especially in forests, @brynLandCoverNorway2018], and because airborne radiometrics may help identify unmapped peatland [@gatisMappingUplandPeat2019; @olearyDigitalSoilMapping2022].
-The occurrence locations were sampled from the part of the study area that (1) was mapped as something other than mire in the AR5 database and (2) had a slope < 20°.
+The occurrence locations were sampled from the part of the study area that (1) was mapped as something other than mire in the AR5 dataset and (2) had a slope < 20°.
 We performed environmentally systematic sampling of this population with the same procedure as for the depth locations, and *eSample* returned 106 raster cells.

 Field work at Skrimfjella was conducted in August 2020.